jingkaihe/momm/README.md

 ## Usage

 ### Off Rails

 #### Command Line Tool

-The storage engine by default is Memcached, ensure the socket is opened.
+After the gem is installed, momm provide you a command line tool.
+The storage engine by default is Memcached, ensure it is opened.

 ```
   $ momm rate GBP CNY                  # Exchange rate by default is today.
   $ momm exchange 100 GBP USD 2014-3-1 # Exchange rate at 2013-3-1
 ```

-If you want to change the storage strategies, edit it in your ~/.mom/config.yml file.

 #### Ruby

 ``` ruby
   require 'momm'